 Namecheap offers lower prices and better selection of additional features at a reasonable cost.
 For instance, you can enjoy private domain registration for free for the first year.

 Google Domains provides a fair selection of extensions, reasonable prices, and a straightforward interface.
 Extra features and services, however, are not offered.

 The list of other trusted and popular services includes:

 What to look at when buying a domain:

 History.
 It is not always possible to buy a fresh and new domain.
 Before buying, try the domain registration lookup tool to get entire information about the domain.
 It can be a huge advantage or a true disaster.
 In the primer case, you may enjoy smoother indexation and higher ratings.
 Bad history with a heritage like spam links, non-unique content, and blockages can cause serious troubles.

 Terms and conditions.
 Before you pay, read the contract attentively, for it might affect the further development in many ways.
 Some providers reserve the right to revoke your domain and change their registration agreement.
 You should be aware of such nuances.

 Price.
 This shouldn’t be the main criterion for choosing a provider, but it still matters.
 No one wants to pay more when there is actually an opportunity to pay less.

 Technical specifications of your website.
 Think about design and functionality.
 If you plan to load the future website with some heavy scripts, an abundance of content and so on, choose a proper hosting plan.
-Don`t forget to look through cms on which website is built on,
+Don`t forget to look through what cms website is built on.

 Hosting company specialization.
 There are companies that are not suitable for all users.
 Some offer advanced hosting plans but don’t have solutions for developing projects.
 The others don’t have anything to offer those who own just a small blog.
 To find out IP address of a website, use our free domain to IP converter.